Achra-f/Restaurant-Page/README.md

-Restaurant Page using Objects, Classes, DOM, Webpack
+Restaurant Page built with JavaScript using Object Oriented Programming, JSON and DOM manipulation.